 Autumn Smallpipe Program 2014

 The Celtic Arts Foundation is pleased to present this workshop for the fourth consecutive year!
-Last year’s addition of the fiddles was a great success, so we will definitely be offering it again.
 The workshop will be at the Seabeck Conference Center in Seabeck, WA on October 2-5, 2014.
-Instructors will be announced at a later date.
+Unfortunately, the fiddle workshop will not be offered again this fall.
+Keep an eye out for other Fiddle Workshops to be offered soon!